 How the Personalized Guest Experience Is Changing Travel

 Personalization is no longer just “nice to have.”
-It’s a key approach to taking your business into the future:
+It’s a key approach to taking your business into the future.
+Today’s travelers expect brands to recognize their individual preferences, anticipate their needs and deliver seamless experiences at every touchpoint.
+Just take a look at these numbers:

-- 36% say they’re prepared to pay more to get a more personalized customer experience.
+- 61% are willing to spend more with companies if they offer a more personalized customer experience.

 How To Build a Personalized Guest Experience